dinvlad/HyperVision/README.md

     (for fisheye, add `-cm fisheye` option).

     This script will display a live preview from the camera, which should help with positioning.
-    Once you have the entire screen within he field of view, press any key.
+    Once you have the entire screen within the field of view, press any key.

     Then, it'll show a [chessboard calibration pattern](https://docs.opencv.org/master/dc/dbb/tutorial_py_calibration.html), and measure camera parameters while varying its position on the screen: